13.2.20. evse_board_support¶

 There is an extended definition for this object here.

 Hardware capabilities/limits.
-Initially EvseManager will call get_hw_capabilities once to fetch the limits and caches the limits internally.
-The BSP module does not have to publish this variable at all, then the initially fetched capabilities will be used.
+The BSP must publish this variable at least once during start up.
+For AC, the capabilities are the limits of the AC hardware power path.
+For DC, this are the limits for the AC input for the AC/DC converter.
 The BSP may publish this variable to update limits in case they change during runtime, e.g. if the maximum current changes because the hardware gets too hot.

 There is an extended definition for this object here.